apache/mina-site/source/mina-project/userguide/ch1-getting-started/ch1.1-nio-overview.md

 # NIO vs BIO

-It's important to understand the difference between those two APIs. **BIO**, or **Blocking** **IO**, relies on plain sockets used in a blocking mode : when you read, write or do whatever operation on a socket, the called operation will block the caller until the operation is completed.
+It's important to understand the difference between those two APIs. **BIO**, or **Blocking** **IO**, relies on plain sockets used in a blocking mode: when you read, write or do whatever operation on a socket, the called operation will block the caller until the operation is completed.

-In some cases, it's critical to be able to call the operation, and to expect the called operation to inform the caller when the operation is done : the caller can then do something else in the mean time.
+In some cases, it's critical to be able to call the operation, and to expect the called operation to inform the caller when the operation is done: the caller can then do something else in the mean time.

-This is also where **NIO** offers a better way to handle **IO** when you have numerous connected sockets : you dn't have to create a specific thread for each connection, you can just use a few threads to do the same job.
+This is also where **NIO** offers a better way to handle **IO** when you have numerous connected sockets: you don't have to create a specific thread for each connection, you can just use a few threads to do the same job.

 If you want to get more information about what covers **NIO**, there is a lot of good articles around the web, and a few books covering this matter.